aspose-words/Aspose-Words-Tutorials/words/english/net/add-content-using-document-builder/insert-table-contents/_index.md

      Install-Package Aspose.Words
      ```
    - Or, search for "Aspose.Words" in the NuGet Package Manager GUI.
-3. Reference the Library: Ensure your project is referencing the Aspose.Words library.
-4. Copy and Implement Code:
-   - Use the provided code snippet to initialize a new Document and create a Table of Contents using DocumentBuilder.
-5. Run Your Application:
-   - Execute your project, and you should see a new Word document created with a functional Table of Contents.

 ## Also See
 [Aspose.Word for .NET Documentation](https://docs.aspose.com/words/net/)
 [Aspose.Word for .NET References](https://reference.aspose.com/words/net/)